-- Undershirts worn underneath the polo uniform top may be short sleeve or long sleeve, but must be white if visible.
+- Undershirts worn underneath the polo uniform top may be short sleeve or long sleeve, but must be white, solid navy, or solid black if visible.
 No other undergarments may be visible.
 Grey or navy blue cardigan sweaters are acceptable outerwear.
 Hoodies (other than Stanbridge-branded outerwear) are not acceptable. - Bare feet, bare midriffs, low-cut necklines, and skin-tight clothing are not acceptable. - Hats are not to be worn inside any of the buildings, classrooms, hallways, or labs.